khanlab/labelmerge/docs/contributing/contributing.md

 you will need installed on your machine.
 You can find installation instructions on the [Poetry website](https://python-poetry.org/docs/master/#installation).

-We **strongly** recommend using Labelmerge with the `--use-singularity` flag, which will pull and use the requiremed containers, unless you are comfortable using installing and using all of these tools yourself.

 _Note: These instructions are only recommended if you are making changes to the Labelmerge codebase and committing these back to the repository, or if you are using Snakemake's cluster execution profiles.
 If not, it is easier to run